Francis X. Bushman Jr.

 Ralph Everly Bushman (May 1, 1903 – April 16, 1978) was an American actor who appeared in 55 films between 1920 and 1943.
 In his early film career, he often was credited as Francis X. Bushman Jr.

 The son of notable silent film star Francis X. Bushman and Josephine Louisa Fladung, he was born in Baltimore and died in Los Angeles at the age of 74.
 He was a maternal uncle of Pat Conway, star of the television series Tombstone Territory (1957–1960).
 Bushman and his wife Beatrice were married for 54 years at the time of his death.
-They had one child.
+They had one child, Barbara Bushman.